BBQ Oxtails

 5.0 from 3 votes Only logged in users can rate recipes

-Last Updated on May 13, 2025 by Barbara
+Last Updated on September 24, 2025 by Soul Food Cooking

 Barbecue oxtails take everything you love about classic Southern-style slow cooked oxtails and crank up the flavor with a delicious barbecue twist.
 The oxtails are cooked slow in a tasty barbecue sauce that’s equal parts sweet, smoky, and a ton of flavor.
 The meat braises in the oven for hours leaving you with fall‑off‑the‑bone tenderness and a glossy, caramelized coating that’s simply impossible to resist.